This blog post was published 25 March 2020, based on information available at that time.

 Last week, I touched on how businesses are rapidly responding to changing patterns of demand through simplifying and collaborating with suppliers.
 Businesses are looking to quickly repurpose their assets and skills to maintain revenues and build up cash.
 But now more than ever, they are also seeking to build up social equity by supporting society through the crisis period.

-In stable times, organisations focus on refining client propositions and client outcomes to a fine polish.
+In stable times, organizations focus on refining client propositions and client outcomes to a fine polish.
 They focus on being the best at what they do – a function of their product or service and their marketing and market competitiveness.
 However, in the last few weeks, businesses have been looking more carefully at the inherent value of their resources and assets:

 - the skills their employees possess that may be especially useful;